tripleten-com/se-quotes-api/README.md

 // Example response.
 The quote is selected randomly.
 {
   "id": 2,
-  "quote": "The way to get started is to quit talking and begin doing.", "author": "Walt Disney"
+  "quote": "True peace is not merely the absence of tension; it is the presence of justice.", "author": "Martin Luther King, Jr."
 }
 ```